tomasstolker/pycrires/README.rst

 .. image:: https://img.shields.io/github/license/tomasstolker/pycrires
    :target: https://github.com/tomasstolker/pycrires/blob/main/LICENSE

 *pycrires* is a Python wrapper for running the CRIRES+ recipes of *EsoRex*.

-The pipeline organizes the raw data, creates SOF and configuration files for *EsoRex*, runs the calibration and science recipes, applies a telluric correction with *Molecfit*, and creates plots of the images and extracted spectra.
+The pipeline organizes the raw data, creates SOF and configuration files for *EsoRex*, runs the calibration and science recipes, improves the wavelength solution, and creates plots of the images and extracted spectra.

+Additionally, there are dedicated routines for the extraction, calibration, and detection of spatially-resolved objects such as directly imaged planets.

+For spatially resolved objects, the telluric lines can typically be corrected with the stellar spectrum.
+Otherwise, it is possible to use an empirical modeling approach with the recipes of *MolecFit*.
+The pipeline interface of *pycrires* provides functionalities for both cases.

 Documentation
 -------------